narottaman/Image_Processing_Techniques/README.md

 # Image Processing Techniques: A Comprehensive Guide

 This repository demonstrates a variety of image processing techniques using Python libraries such as **OpenCV**, **PIL**, and **Matplotlib**.
-The project includes grayscale conversion, normalization, equalization, edge detection, thresholding, and contour detection.
+The project includes grayscale conversion, normalization, equalization, edge detection, thresholding (single and multi-level Otsu's), and contour detection.

 ---